-Texas: We did not like the Texas options for health insurance nor did we like the annual inspection regulations for our truck.
-Plus, we would have both needed to get a noncommercial class A driver’s license and that wasn’t sitting well with us.
-Plus, it meant extra cost and a test to worry about.
-We understand you can delay inspection as a fulltime RV’r until you are back in Texas.
-Needless to say we didn’t want to have to worry about any of it.
+Texas: We did not like the Texas options for health insurance nor did we like the annual inspection regulations for our truck and RV.
+Plus, we would have both needed to get a non-commercial class A driver’s license which wasn’t sitting well with us.
+That also meant extra costs.
+We understand you can delay inspection as a full-time traveler, but we didn’t want to have to worry about it.

-Florida: We chose Florida because of registration costs/renewal, auto and health insurance options and we like the St. Brendan’s Isle mail service.
+Florida: We chose Florida because of registration costs/renewal, auto and health insurance options.
+We also like St. Brendan’s Isle mail service.
 Plus, our driver’s license is good for 8 years and we can renew once online.
-We also don’t need a special enhanced license with our Florida residency.
-That’s not bad at all.
+We don’t need a special enhanced license with our Florida residency.

 5 top things to consider when picking a domicile: